 Keep in mind that the terrestrial part of the park is privately owned by the local inhabitants (mainly from Murter island).
 They are owners of the island’s land with the exception of the coastal area that is part of the maritime domain.

-Vacation houses on Kornati Islands are the ideal choice for everyone who wants to enjoy a Robinson style vacation or looking for a peaceful and quiet destination.
+Vacation houses on Kornati Islands are the ideal choice for anyone who wants to enjoy a Robinson-style vacation or looking for a peaceful and quiet destination.

-Accommodation capacities are rather limited, but visitors can arrange boat rental or delivery of supplies with landowners, in order to make their island stay more comfortable.
-More info you can find on private rentals inside the National Park you can find on Kornati National Park website.
+Accommodation capacities are rather limited, but visitors can arrange boat rental or delivery of supplies with landowners, in order to make their island stay more comfortable if they’re in a spot that doesn’t have shops or restaurants nearby.

 Kornati Islands Attractions

 The highest ‘crown’ in the Kornati National Park can be found on the island of Klobucar (rising 82 meters above the sea).

-The longest ‘crown’ (above the sea surface) is on the island of Mana (1350 meters long).
+The salt works on the Island of Lavsa

-Island of Lavsa salt-works

-The cove of Lavsa on the island of the same name hides the submerged remains of the salt-works and salt storage facilities from the second half of the 14th century.
+The cove of Lavsa can be found on the island with the same name.
+It hides the submerged remains of the salt-works and salt storage facilities from the second half of the 14th century.

 Church of Our Lady of Tarac

 In the late Middle Ages, a small church dedicated to the Visitation of the Blessed Virgin Mary was built in the nave of the original church.
 This small church is also known as the Church of Our Lady of Tarac and is one of the top things to see when you visit the archipelago.

 Kornati Islands dry stone walls

 These stone walls (present on each island) were built across the entire width of the islands, connecting both sides of the islands.